Project

 Revision 157:83666f9b5d14 (diff)

-Added by Elmer de Looff over 12 years ago
+Added by Elmer de Looff almost 13 years ago

 Added {{ if }} statements to the templateparser.
 This allows richer expressions in templates. if, elif and else are properly supported.
 This completely resolves #252 and makes obsolete issue #61.